-In 2012, the Compensation Committee retained the services of PCI-Perrault Consulting Inc. ("PCI") to provide a benchmarking analysis and to advise the Corporation on the competitiveness and appropriateness of compensation programs offered to its executives.
+In 2013, the Corporation retained the services of PCI-Perrault Consulting Inc. ("PCI") to provide a benchmarking analysis and to advise the Corporation on the competitiveness and appropriateness of compensation programs offered to its executives.
 As part of the review process, the Compensation Committee conducted an analysis to examine and compare the Corporation's compensation programs with a group of comparable companies to ensure the competitiveness and reasonableness of the compensation offered.
+The Corporation has retained PCI since the Corporation's initial public offering in 2007.

 The Compensation Committee used executive-compensation analyses prepared by PCI to position the Corporation's compensation programs in the context of the market.
-Although the Compensation Committee may rely on information and advice obtained from consultants such as PCI, all decisions with respect to executive compensation are made by the Board of Directors upon recommendation of the Compensation Committee and may reflect factors and considerations that differ from information and recommendations provided by such consultants, such as merit and the need to retain high-performing executives.
+Although the Compensation Committee may rely on information and advice obtained from consultants such as PCI, all decisions with respect to executive compensation are made by the Board of

+Directors upon recommendation of the Compensation Committee and may reflect factors and considerations that differ from information and recommendations provided by such consultants, such as merit and the need to retain high-performing executives.

-For 2012, the Corporation's compensation levels and practices were compared to four Canadian and twelve American companies (the "Comparative Group") related to the Corporation's activities and similar in size.
-The Comparative Group was comprised of the following companies:
+For 2013, the Corporation's compensation levels and practices were compared to four Canadian and twelve American companies (the "Comparative Group") related to the Corporation's activities and similar in size.
+The Comparative Group was comprised of the following companies which are specialized in the manufacturing and distribution of industrial products, especially metallic compounds and specialty chemicals, and most of these companies have international operations: